-The TPMS module is located in the left-hand side of the spare wheel well.
-The TPMS module is fixed in position to a shared mounting bracket using a retaining nut.
-The connectors of the TPMS module point downwards and the external antenna connector points upwards.
+The TPMS module is located in the right-hand side of the luggage compartment of the vehicle.
+The TPMS module is fixed in position to a shared mounting bracket using retaining nuts.
+The connectors of the TPMS module point towards the front of the vehicle.